 |Olympus E-PL7||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Olympus E-PL7|

 |Olympus E-PL6||Y||stereo||mono||-||-||mini||2.0||-||-||-||Olympus E-PL6|

 It is notable that the E-PL9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1000D does not offer wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1000D and the Olympus E-PL9?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.